HuNingHe/closed_loop_ankle/README.md

 # closed_loop_ankle

-​		A mainstream 2-DOF humanoid ankle simulation in Webots.
+​&emsp;&emsp;&emsp;A mainstream 2-DOF humanoid ankle simulation in Webots.
 This implementation includes forward and inverse kinematics for a closed-loop ankle, enabling torque mapping between the two motors and the ankle joints.
 Only for ankle like this:

 ![ankle](https://github.com/HuNingHe/closed_loop_ankle/blob/main/pictures/ankle.gif)